 He then went to Germany to the Folkwang Hochschule to perfect himself in the method Jooss-Leeder (used and made famous by the choreographer Pina Bausch), style and philosophy with Pina Bausch Tanztheater Wuppertal dancers.
-He studied with Dominique Mercy, Malou Airaudo, Lutz Förster, Stefan Brinkann, Susanne Linke, JoAnn Endicott, Bénédicte Billiet, Cristiana Morganti.
+He studied with Dominique Mercy, Malou Airaudo, Lutz Förster, Stephan Brinkann, Susanne Linke, JoAnn Endicott, Bénédicte Billiet, Cristiana Morganti.
 He performed in two creations by Leandro Kees and Félix Bürkle and created a personal solo

 As a dancer, he has worked for the Company Beau Geste (director Dominique Boivin), several events in France and abroad (Morocco, Japan), danced for Joëlle Bouvier and danced the musical Carousel at the Theatre du Châtelet.

-Currently, he is part of the company at CNDC Angers (director Robert Swinston) to rework repertoire pieces by Merce Cunnignham.
+He was part of the company at CNDC Angers (director Robert Swinston) to rework repertoire pieces by Merce Cunnignham.

 As a teacher, Lucas has taught in schools in France and abroad (Germany, Austria, Switzerland, Belgium, Israel, Hungary, England, Taiwan, Australia, Singapore, Korea, Hong Kong), for the Paris Opera School, the Ballet Preljocaj and Bolshoï dancers… He also participated in the National Superior Music and Dance Conservatory of Paris for the training of pianists who plays for dance classes.